-Joy is something we all hope for.
-I haven’t met a person yet who didn’t have the desire to find true happiness and contentment in life, and we all search for it in different ways.
+I have yet to meet a person who doesn’t have the desire to find true happiness and contentment in their life.
+Truth be told, we all search for it in different ways.
 We focus on our careers, our families, helping others, our faith, etc. all in the hope of finding true joy.

-An American author named Tom Bodett once said that in order to be truly happy in this life we all need “someone to love, something to do, and something to hope for.”
-If we look at his quote through biblical eyes, I do believe he’s correct.
-Continue Reading
+A famous author once said that in order to be truly happy in this life we all need “someone to love, something to do, and something to hope for.”
+Biblically speaking, he was right… Continue Reading